MARCspec/MARCspec/marc-spec.md

 ### Form of MARC spec as string

-The form of the MARC spec as string is defined by the [RFC 2234] (Augmented BNF for Syntax Specifications: ABNF).
+The [Augmented BNF for Syntax Specifications: ABNF](The form of the MARC spec as string is defined by) is used to define the form of the MARC spec as string.

 A MARC spec as string consits of a field tag optionally followed by a character position or range prefixed with the character "~" or followed by zero to n subfield tags optionally followed by the indicators prefix with the character "_".